Septic to Sewer Conversion

 It may not be in your best interests to get rid of your septic tank if it is in good condition.
 It is sensible to remove a septic tank that is constantly backing up into your home.
 However, a well-maintained septic system should be able to continue serving the home for many years to come.

-Even if you don’t have any issues with your septic tank, make sure you carefully consider all costs associated with septic to sewer conversion.
+Even if you don’t have any issues with your septic tank, make sure you carefully consider all costs associated with the septic to sewer conversion process.
 You will not only need to pay for the septic system abandonment but also the fees that the city charges to connect to their sewer system.
 If your system is having problems, it’s possible that the cost for the septic tank abandonment and sewer access will be more expensive than the cost of fixing your system.

 Your Plumbing Professionals, Ready 24/7